jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_locks.md

 The status of the lock (Blocked, Blocking, or blank (Granted)).

+## Filter the results

-The data displayed in this grid can be **Filtered**.
-Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
-You can view or change the filter for this grid by clicking the **Change Filter Settings** link in the upper right corner of the drilldown.
+To view or change the filter for this grid, click the **Change Filter Settings** link in the upper right corner of the drilldown.

 You can also view or change this setting by right-clicking the grid and choosing **View/Edit Filter**.

-<note type="note">Selecting any of the Locks filtering options means that the selected locks are included in the grid, along with other types of locks.
-It does not mean that only the selected
-locks are shown in the Locks grid.</note>
+Selecting any of the Locks filtering options means that the selected locks are included in the grid, along with other types of locks.
+It does not mean that only the selected locks are shown in the Locks grid.

 {% include links.html %}